igrishaev/farseer/README.md

 #### Response

 The response is map with the `:id` and `:jsonrpc` fields.
-The ID is the same you passed in the request so you can match the response to the request by ID.
+The ID is the same you passed in the request so you can match the request and the response by ID.
 If the response was positive, its `:result` field carries the value that the RPC function returned: